citrineos/citrineos.github.io/quickstart.md

 If you want to now connect a charger to CitrineOS, you can do so without any set up, just point the charger to `ws://localhost:8081`.
 Depending on the charger you are using, you may need to append the station id to the url like so `ws://localhost:8081/<stationId>`.
 Some chargers take care of this automatically.

 In Directus, the `Boot` table can be used to both review the most recent boot status as well as set a boot status for the next `BootNotificationRequest` received from the charging station.
 After a successful boot, the status is set to `Accepted`.
-If you wish to fetch the device model from the charger as part of the boot process described in the B02 use case of the protocol, set the status to `Pending` and check the 'Get Base Report On Pending' option.
+If you wish to fetch the device model from the charger as part of the boot process described in the B02 use case of part 2 of the OCPP 2.0.1 protocol, set the status to `Pending` and check the 'Get Base Report On Pending' option.
 This will cause the next boot to be responded to with a `BootNotificationResponse` that has status `Pending`, then CitrineOS will send a `GetBaseReportRequest`, triggering a series of `NotifyReportRequest` messages.
 After the full report has been sent, the next attempted boot by the charger will be `Accepted`.

 The `Boot` table has CRUD endpoints in order to be manipulated via REST API, of which the docs can be found here (if you have CitrineOS running locally): [localhost:8080/docs](http://localhost:8080/docs)
 Here is an example request for charge point `cp001`: